lmcrean/exam-questions/design/ux-research/legal-challenges.md

 ### ✅ DO This (MVP)

-1. **Use pseudonyms** ("sparkling unicorn", "blue dragon")
+1. **Use pseudonyms** ("sparkling unicorn", "blue dragon") - clearly better than real names
 2. **E2E encrypt content** (teacher holds keys)
 3. **Teacher manages roster locally** (browser storage)
-4. **Privacy policy** explaining architecture
+4. **Privacy policy** explaining architecture (be honest about approach)
 5. **Delete data after testing** (no long-term retention)
-6. **Optional legal review** before school adoption (£500-1,000)
+6. **Test with 3-10 teachers** (personal use, low risk)
+7. **Get legal review BEFORE school adoption** (£500-1,000, non-optional)

 ### ❌ DON'T Do This (MVP)

-1. Don't store real student names on server (even encrypted)
+1. ❌ Don't store real student names on server (even encrypted)
-2. Don't claim "GDPR compliant" without legal review
+2. ❌ Don't claim "GDPR compliant" or "no consent needed" without lawyer confirmation
-3. Don't process data for schools without DPAs (if using real names)
+3. ❌ Don't tell schools "parental consent not required" (that's legal advice)
+4. ❌ Don't assume pseudonyms = zero obligations (needs legal confirmation)
+5. ❌ Don't scale to official school use without legal review
-4. Don't keep data indefinitely (implement deletion)
+6. ❌ Don't keep data indefinitely (implement deletion)

-5. Don't assume encryption = legal compliance
+### ⚠️ DO Be Transparent (Not Presumptuous)

+**What you CAN say:**
+- ✅ "We don't store student names on our servers"
+- ✅ "We use pseudonyms to minimize data processing"
+- ✅ "Teacher maintains student roster locally"
+- ✅ "We've designed for privacy - please consult your school's DPO"

+**What you CANNOT say without a lawyer:**
+- ❌ "No parental consent required"
+- ❌ "GDPR exempt"
+- ❌ "We don't process personal data"
+- ❌ "Schools don't need DPAs with us"

 ### 🚦 Decision Tree